codeplaysoftware/portDNN/README.md

     - All tests are bundled in this folder and are the mark of correctness when doing pre-merge tests.

+## Supported Operations

+SYCL-DNN is still in development, but at the moment we support the following
+operations:

+* 2D convolutions
+* 2D depthwise convolutions
+* 2D max & average pooling
+* Relu and tanh activations

+The convolution operations have several implementations, including tiled and Winograd kernels.
+The supported data format is NHWC.

 ## Requirements

 * SYCL-DNN is primarily tested on Ubuntu 16.04 LTS, with the corresponding